Last-minute do's and don't's for move-in day

 Things you donít need:

 Furniture.
 Unless you know how big your room is and you coordinate with your roommate, you really donít need extra chairs, couches or tables.
-Remember, there likely will be a lounge in your hall where you can mingle with dorm mates.
+Remember, there likely will be a lounge in your hall where you can mingle with hall-mates.

 Umbrella.
-Washington is known for rainy weather but Bellingham is known for rainy and windy weather.
-Your umbrella will be no use up here unless you want to look silly when it turns inside out.
-Itís best to invest in good rain boots and a rain jacket.
+Washington is known for rainy weather but Bellingham is known for rainy and windy weather that will turn your umbrella inside out.
+Instead, invest in good rain boots and a rain jacket.

 A car.
 The bus system in Bellingham is very reliable Ė and your Western Card acts as a bus pass.